 In addition to licensing attorneys and regulating the practice of law, The Idaho State Bar (ISB) promotes professionalism and integrity among practitioners.
 As an integrated bar association, all attorneys practicing law in Idaho must be licensed by the Idaho State Bar.

+The present mandatory bar was founded by the Legislature in 1923.
 More than 5,000 attorneys classified as active and in good standing are members of Idaho State Bar.
 As a self-governing state agency of Idaho, the ISB operates under power and authority delegated by the Idaho Supreme Court through its rule-making power and under the statutory authority of the Idaho Legislature.

 Along with other fees and streams of revenue, the funding for the ISB comes from license fees paid by each Idaho attorney.
 The agency is totally self-sufficient and requires no tax dollars.